anyrun/anyrun-integration-opencti/anyrun-integration-sandbox/README.md

 | `obj_ext_cmd`             | `ANYRUN_OBJ_EXT_CMD`                 | No       | Optional command-line arguments for the analyzed object.
 Use an empty string ("") to apply the default behavior. |

 ## Support
-This is an ANY.RUN supported connector.
-For support please contact <anyrun-integrations@any.run>
+This is an ANY.RUN’s supported connector.
+You can write to us for help with integration via [support@any.run](mailto:support@any.run).

+Contact us for a quote or demo via [this form](https://app.any.run/contact-us/?utm_source=anyrungithub&utm_medium=documentation&utm_campaign=opencti_sandbox&utm_content=linktocontactus).